COVID-19 Update: We are committed to remaining open for our clients. Please contact us now for assistance.

 When you buy insurance, you don’t anticipate for the worst to happen, you buy it for comfort and peace of mind.
-Health insurance is designed to allow individuals who are insured to pay premiums that will assist them in paying their medical bills and covering their medical treatment.
-And with the cost of healthcare continuing to skyrocket, many Americans more than ever trust that their insurance company will make good on its promise to cover and pay for necessary healthcare treatment and procedures.
-However, far too often, insurers become adversaries rather than support systems by denying or delaying coverage and payment for medical claims.
+Insurance is designed to allow individuals who are insured to pay premiums that will assist them in paying their medical bills, auto, home, life, disability and covering their expenses for treatment and liability.
+And with the cost of insurance continuing to skyrocket, many Americans more than ever trust that their insurance company will make good on its promise to cover and pay for necessary treatment, procedures, and accidents.
+However, far too often, insurers become adversaries rather than support systems by denying or delaying coverage and payment for claims.

-Stop Health Insurance Denial helps policyholders and families across the United States force insurance companies to keep their promise and terms of health insurance policies.
-Our attorneys assist clients with all elements of health insurance disputes, including understanding the claims process, filing a lawsuit against an insurer, and appealing a denied claim.
+Stop Insurance Denial Law Firm helps policyholders and families across the United States force insurance companies to keep their promise and terms of insurance policies.
+Our attorneys assist clients with all elements of insurance disputes, including understanding the claims process, filing a lawsuit against an insurer, and appealing a denied claim.

 If your claim is denied, we will litigate your